trans-travel/trans-travel/us/wy.md

 ## Medical Care

- * Trans medical care is legal for all ages.
+ * Trans medical care is legal for adults.
+ * Puberty blockers, hormone therapy, and surgery is illegal for minors, if the Governor signs SF99 (2024).
  * Wyoming does not have a "sanctuary" law.

 ## Child Custody / Abuse

- * Transition care is not defined as child abuse
+ * While the anti-trans heaalthcare bill (SF99, 2024) will,
+   if signed by the governor, block most non-mental-health care for trans youth, this does not penalize parents.
+However it is unknown how this will impact custody in the eyes of Wyoming courts.
  * Wyoming does not have a sanctuary law for people obtaining transition-related medical care.